-Faculty members in the School of Business have been nominated and won several awards for their teaching ability and research expertise.
+Faculty members in the College of Business & Aviation have been nominated and won several awards for their teaching ability and research expertise.
 We are especially proud of the following example of excellence.

 Dr. Rebecca Giorcelli, recipient of the Harold and Roselyn Williamson Straight Award.
 Dr. Giorcelli, is Assistant Professor of Information Systems, is also a graduate faculty member.
 She earned her B.S., M.S., and Ph.D. in Industrial Engineering from West Virginia University.

 Prior to joining the faculty at Fairmont State in 2005, she gained more than 10 years of experience in research and development in the field.
 Positions held include Research Engineer within the Division of Safety Research at the National Institute for Occupational Safety and Health (1995-2001) and Senior Scientist and Operations Branch Supervisor at the Institute for Scientific Research, Inc. (2001-2005).

-Giorcelli was one of the first faculty members within the FSU School of Business to work through the Learning Technologies Center to design and teach online undergraduate courses.
+Giorcelli was one of the first faculty members within the Fairmont State College of Business & Aviation to work through the Learning Technologies Center to design and teach online undergraduate courses.
 She was also instrumental in designing and delivering the Student Projects with Applications in Concept Engineering (SPACE) course, a multi-disciplinary course funded through NASA to expose students to science and technology concepts.
 As the Information Systems Program Coordinator, Giorcelli has taken the lead to review and revise the program curriculum to better align with industry needs and accreditation criteria.

 Giorcelli has taught a number of different Information Systems courses, including many upper-level courses.
 She developed an online version of Information Systems 2235 and also teaches a Project Management course in the MBA program.